SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/vhdl_generation.rst

      io.c := io.a & io.b
    }

-   //This is the main that generate the VHDL and the Verilog corresponding to MyTopLevel object MyMain {
+   //This is the main that generates the VHDL and the Verilog corresponding to MyTopLevel object MyMain {
      def main(args: Array[String]) {
        SpinalVhdl(new MyTopLevel)